MarcialRosales/rabbitmq-ldap-integration/rabbitmq-4-pcf.md

 ### Configure OpenLDAP

-LDAP domain is datatx.pivotal.io which should be translated to various LDAP configs (ldifs) as below
+LDAP domain is datatx.pivotal.io which should be translated as below in LDAP configs (*.ldifs) under openldap-configs

 ```cmd
 dc=datatx,dc=pivotal,dc=io